CJ-Cepe/Notes/Javascript/03-js-data-types.md

 ##### NaN (Not a Number)
 - `NaN`is a number: `typeof NaN`returns `number`
 	+ indicates that a number is not a legal number
+	+ represents the idea of an "invalid" number.
 	+ represents a computational error
 	+ result of an incorrect or an undefined mathematical operation
 + `NaN` is sticky